Skip to content

 care-centered pedagogy, critical digital humanities, textile crafts, rhetorical history & practice, argument design and logic

 Jessica H. Lu (she/her) joined the Design Cultures and Creativity (DCC) staff in 2019 as Associate Director and served as Interim Director for the 2022-2023 academic year.
-She is also an adjunct professor in the Master's in Engaged & Public Humanities program at Georgetown University, and in the Master's in Communication program in the Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University.
+She is also an adjunct professor in the Master's in Communication program in the Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University.
 Having earned both her Ph.D. in Communication and Graduate Certificate in Women, Gender, and Sexuality Studies from the University of Maryland, she has had the distinct pleasure of teaching undergraduates in College Park since 2011.

 Trained as a rhetorical critic, she is concerned with how we can practice radical care for past, present, and future humans—especially those whose lives are shaped by precarity and state-sanctioned violence—in the ways we use language and other creative practices to design and destroy our worlds.
 She examines, in particular, the ideas and rhetorical practices that form, advance, and disrupt racist logics in public and political discourse in the United States.
 Her work has been published in Rhetoric & Public Affairs and Information, Communication & Society, and she is a co-author of Doing Black Digital Humanities with Radical Intentionality: A Practical Guide.